nextauthjs/next-auth/docs/docs/adapters/xata.md

 }
 ```

-Once you've done that, run `xata schema restore [./path/to/this/file.json]` from the Xata CLI, and your database will be ready to use with next-auth, assuming you've already authenticated with Xata and you're ready to go.
+Once you've done that, run `xata init --schema [./path/to/this/file.json]` from the Xata CLI, and your database will be ready to use with next-auth, assuming you've already authenticated with Xata and you're ready to go.
 If you haven't, please [authenticate first](https://docs.xata.io/cli/getting-started#usage) and follow these steps.

 Once your database is ready, your next-auth routes should _just work_ and send all relevant data to Xata.